azahinhasan/scheduling_managing_employee_shift/README.md

   <br/> It will take us into the server container.
 Also, user can access it from the docker desktop.
 There is an option called `Open in terminal` into three dots beside all containers.
 - After doing that user can see `/app #` in the terminal.
 Now type the following command:`npm run test`.
 It will start Jest.

 #### Note: other information related to the app is given in `technical_documentation.md` file.
 Which is located at the root of this project.
+And credentials for testing can be found into this file as well.